algab/nestjs-rabbitmq-retry/readme.md

 ## Producer

 To send a message, you need to use the **RabbitMQService** class.
-Required attributes are the **exchange name**, **the RoutingKey**, and the **message** you want to send.
-You can send a message of any type.
-There is also the options attribute where you will be able to send the message which is its priority.
+The required attributes are the name of the **exchange**, the name of the **routing key**, and the **message** you want to send.
+You can send a message of any kind.
+There is also the **options** attribute that contains the **priority** field where the priority of this message is indicated for RabbitMQ.

-**Warning 1:** To use this class you need to have imported the RabbitMQModule.
+**Warning 1:** To use the RabbitMQService class you need to have imported RabbitMQModule into AppModule.

 **Warning 2:** To consume messages with priority, this respective configuration must be indicated when creating the queue.